Top 15 Cat Food Ingredients to Avoid in Commercial Cat Food

 Dextrose is a crystallized form of glucose.

 It is typically used in pet food as a sweetener and as an agent to help develop browning (i.e., to make meat or gravy ingredients look better).
-Dextrose, like most sugars, can be considered a nutritionally unnecessary addition to cat food, and is likely harmful over time.
+Dextrose, like most sugars, can be considered a nutritionally unnecessary addition to cat food and is likely harmful over time.
+Keep an eye out for this one when wondering what to avoid in cat food.

 7. Glyceryl Monostearate